dsobral/ADER/material/complex/tutorial1.md

 ## fitting model and testing
 ```

-We can then extract the results in the form of a table using the `results` function.
+We can then extract the results of the differential expression in the form of a table using the `results` function.
 The `head` function will print the first lines of this table on the console.

 ```r